Capitalisk/capitalisk-website/docs/guide-set-up.md

 ---
-id: guide-setup
+id: guide-set-up
-title: Setup a new Capitalisk node
+title: Set up a new Capitalisk node
-sidebar_label: Setup a new node
+sidebar_label: Set up a new node
 slug: /
 ---

-## 1. Hardware Requirements
+## 1. Machine/instance requirements

 - A machine/instance with a publicly exposed IP address (E.g. from a cloud service provider).
 - 100GB of hard drive space is recommended (this should be enough for several years of data).